IgorLuzarraga/PT_ReactRedux/README.md

 7. React Hook Form: Revolutionizing form management for efficiency and organization.
 8. @headlessui/react: fully accessible and customizable headless UI components for building user interfaces.

-Technical Test:
+App description:

-The test consists of a Single Page Application (SPA) using React and Redux, which connects to a test API.
+The app consists of a Single Page Application (SPA) using React and Redux, which connects to a test API.
 The goal is for the user to authenticate and access a list of users.
 If not authenticated, the user should not be able to access the list view.

 View: 'Login' This view should be displayed at the /login route in the browser.
 With the following endpoint [POST] https://reqres.in/api/login.